-Last Updated on September 19, 2022 by Verna Meachum
+Last Updated on April 7, 2023 by Verna Meachum

 If you’ve ever wondered why your hair clumps together, let us help you get rid of it today with these simple steps!

-The ultimate test of properly hydrated hair is to take two inches of your hair (dry, not wet) and pull it apart with your fingers.
 If when separating, your have hair sticking together or hair stuck together like glue, you have what’s called “Hair Webbing” (Try this in different sections of your hair).
-See photo below.

 Hair webbing is an issue that can be caused by many factors.
 One reason may be that your hair is not properly hydrated.
 If not corrected, your hair may begin to form more tangles, single knots, then snap and break.